Sleep Apnea Treatment in Palmdale, CA

 Custom Sleep Apnea Nightguards

-You may be wondering, how can my dentist treat my sleep apnea?
+You may be wondering, how can my dentist in Palmdale treat my sleep apnea?
 Dentists can receive additional, extensive training to learn how to treat sleep apnea cases and create custom sleep apnea appliances to improve patients’ overall quality of life by helping them get much-needed rest.
 After receiving an OSA diagnosis and having difficulty adjusting to a CPAP machine, our skilled team and Palmdale dentist Dr. Michael Giovannini can hand craft a custom nightguard that repositions your jaw while you sleep.
 The mouthguard is adjusted periodically to slowly retrain your jaw to rest in a position that keeps your airway open while you sleep.

 If I snore, does that mean I have sleep apnea?